lkim94/DiskDiagnosis/README.md

 `ionice -c3` means "only touch the disk when nothing else needs it."

-Rough timing: seconds on a small VM, a few minutes on a large or slow disk.
+Rough timing: under ten seconds on a small VM, a few minutes on a large or slow disk. `docker ps -s` is also slow with many containers — `-q` skips it.

-`docker ps -s` is also slow when you have many containers — `-q` skips it.
+With no `-d`, a running total is tracked for every folder on the scanned path, so memory grows with the number of folders.
+Setting `-d` bounds it.

 ---